NC State Extension Publications

 In organic systems, the major tactics for reducing populations of these insects will be disc cultivation and avoidance of no-till situations.
 Cultural methods that promote rapid seedling growth and seeding at adequately high populations to allow some seedling loss can also be important.

-Borers likely occur at some level in all North Carolina corn fields.
-Their populations fluctuate greatly between years and sometimes within a single growing season.
-The organic farmer can influence the abundance of these borers through rotation, site selection (away from first-generation ECB nursery areas in potato and wheat fields), early planting, and use of short-season corn hybrids.
-Taking these actions to manage both space and time will help avoid high populations and promote tolerance for those borers that are present.
+As mentioned previously, the extensive adoption of Bt corn by conventional growers has decreased borer populations in corn significantly, leading to minimal issues for most organic corn growers.
+Their populations fluctuate greatly between years and sometimes within a single growing season, and they can still be an issue if non-Bt hosts are present in the area (for example, non-cultivated hosts in woods or wildlife areas).
+Organic farmers can influence the abundance of these borers through rotation, site selection (away from first-generation ECB nursery areas in potato and wheat fields), early planting, and use of short-season corn hybrids.
 Organically approved spinosad insecticides are labeled for ECB on corn, but they are expensive and are not likely to be effective when sprayed on tall corn.
 For ECB scouting procedures and thresholds, consult your local N.C.
-Cooperative Extension center or the Corn Insect Management Page.
+Cooperative Extension center, or the resources Scouting for Whorl Feeding Insects for scouting vegetative-stage corn and Scouting for Mid-Season Insects for reproductive-stage corn.

 Key Diseases and Management